-Strategic Action Consideration Strategic Action high quality shared spaces moderately priced housing that is affordable to purchase for households earning up to \$150,000 or 80-190% of the median income rental properties with long-term tenures and optional extensions in place - housing that uses design innovations, resulting in new products such as decoupled/optional car parking, which are suited to essential service workers, young 'city makers' early in their careers looking for 'starter homes', families with children, and downsizers/seniors student accommodation aged-care housing housing that promotes innovation in other ways across type, tenure, construction Consideration attainable to diversity of income groups.
-Establish a mix of dwelling sizes, including studios, one bedroom and three-bedroom dwellings to be delivered in residential, mixed use and shop-top developments that cater to the future population profile of the Precincts and Frame Areas, having regard to any recommendations of the Local Housing Strategy, the requirements of State Environmental Planning Policy No 65 - Design Quality of Residential Apartment This will be achieved through the existing and future DCPs.
+- moderately priced housing that is affordable to purchase for households earning up to \$150,000 or 80-190% of the median income - rental properties with long-term tenures and optional extensions in place - housing that uses design innovations, resulting in new products such as decoupled/optional car parking, which are suited to essential service workers, young 'city makers' early in their careers looking for 'starter homes', families with children, downsizers/seniors - student accommodation - aged-care housing - housing that promotes innovation in other ways across type, tenure, construction - methodology or other mechanisms to make such housing more attainable to diversity of income groups.

+encourage a diversity in dwelling types.
+This will also be achieved through the existing and future DCPs.